 Student Loan Debt by Major

 There’s no question that furthering your education can be an expensive endeavor.
-But depending on what you study, students in some majors can expect to pay a significantly higher price than others.
+But depending on what they study, students in some majors can expect to pay a significantly higher price than others.

-If your goal is to study law, medicine, or veterinary medicine, for example, and you plan to get a graduate degree, you could end up owing five or six times more than the average person with a bachelor’s degree.
+If your goal is to study law, medicine, or veterinary medicine, for example, and get a graduate degree, you could end up owing substantially more than the average borrower with an undergraduate degree.

 Whether you choose your major out of passion or for the potential paycheck — or both — only time will tell if you’ll get the outcome you’re hoping for.
-In the meantime, it can be a good idea to look at how much you might have to borrow to finance the course of study you’re considering.
+In the meantime, it can be a good idea to look at how much you might have to borrow (in federal student loans, private student loans, or both) to finance the course of study you’re considering.

 Student Loan Debt in America